dargue3/laravel-like-vue-validator/README.md

 ```

 #### Manually assigned error messages
-For the people who want to manually control a message in `this.errors`, but want their code to look consistent
+For the people who want to manually control a message in `this.errors`, but want their error checking declarations to look consistent
 ```javascript
 this.name = {
 	first: '',